blackhole077/rentvision-internship-project/README.md

 Additionally, there are several packages that must be present for the pipeline to work as intended.
 However, that likely exceeds the scope of this document, thus it will be omitted.

 As the developer, I personally recommend the use of 'virtual environment' tools, such as **venv** or **Anaconda** to help manage different environments (and avoid catastrophic failure).
-A *requirements.txt* may be found within the repository to replicate the working environment for this pipeline.

 As an aside, **make sure that you differentiate between Python 2.7 and Python 3.x** as this may cause errors that would otherwise not exist due to version differences.
 This can be checked by running `python --version` and, if that returns Python 2.7, `python3 --version`.